TophatSynth/grimdark_fantasy_land/Home.md

 > [!WARNING|no-t] Title
 > The "Publish"-Frontmatter is used for Quartz-publishing shenanigans
+> The "index" File is needed for Quartz also

 - Should one of the Towns be a little bigger?
-Maybe the farming one?

-- [x] Moved the Map to its correct Note and created a bunch of blank notes by accident.
-- [x] Continued obsessing over the Wardens
+Maybe the Ocean one, so you have more room to play with?
+Have a couple other fitting maps too

 - Would like an Alchemy-System (Tophead hard at work - Nice!)